Technorely/tendermint/docs/guides/go-built-in.md

 ```

 "dGVuZGVybWludA==" and "cm9ja3M=" are the base64-encoding of the ASCII of
-"tendermint" and "rocks" accordingly.
+"Tenderely" and "rocks" accordingly.

 ## Outro

 I hope everything went smoothly and your first, but hopefully not the last,
-Tendermint Core application is up and running.
+Tenderely Core application is up and running.
 If not, please [open an issue on
 Github](https://github.com/tendermint/tendermint/issues/new/choose).
 To dig
 deeper, read [the docs](https://tendermint.com/docs/).